 SSA writes that they were saddened and outraged by the news of the President’s commute choices.
 Frequent flying severely impacts the environment and it should not be acceptable at a sustainability-committed university such as JU.

-They continued by adding that while many student organizations work hard in their spare time to make JU even more sustainable, the university management is setting a bad example.
+They added that while many student organizations work hard in their spare time to make JU even more sustainable, the university management is setting a bad example.

 “We disapprove of the management not acting, but it also encourages us to work even harder to make JU more sustainable.”